Zadvydas v. Davis

 Zadvydas v.
-Davis, 533 U.S. 678 (2001), was a case decided by the Supreme Court of the United States.
+Davis (/zædˈwiːdæs/ zad-WEE-das), 533 U.S. 678 (2001), was a case decided by the Supreme Court of the United States.
 The court ruled narrowly that section 241 of the Immigration and Nationality Act of 1952 contains an implicit time limitation and did not authorize indefinite detention of foreigners that no other country would accept.

 Background

 Controversy over the prolonged detention of foreigners pending deportation was ongoing for twenty years prior to the Zadvydas case.
 The initial litigation over this issue arose in connection with the detention of Cubans who committed crimes after being paroled into the United States during the Mariel boatlift.
 The case law of the United States courts of appeals was split.
 Some circuits ruled that these detentions were unjustified while other circuits upheld such detentions, citing Shaughnessy v.
 United States ex rel.
 Mezei (1953).

 In 1996, major changes occurred in United States immigration and nationality law, with the passage of the Antiterrorism and Effective Death Penalty Act of 1996 (AEDPA) and the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRAIRA).
 These two laws purported to enable the detention of removable foreigners under section 241 of the Immigration and Nationality Act of 1952 beyond the removal period, without any express time limitation in the text thereof.